• Skip to primary navigation

 Unbaked vegan breakfast casserole in a pan topped with vegan cheese.

-1. Bake your Casserole: Place the casserole dish in the preheated oven and bake for approximately 35 minutes, or until the casserole is set and the cheese is melted and slightly golden.
+Step 9: Bake for 35 minutes, until set and the cheese is melted and golden.

 Baked plant-based breakfast casserole on a white background.